nus-cs2113-AY2324S1/ip/docs/README.md

 Format: `mark INDEX`

 - Marks the task at the specified `INDEX` by displaying status icon as 'X'.
-- The index refers to the index number shown in the displayed task list.
+- The `INDEX` refers to the index number shown in the displayed task list.
-- The index must be a positive integer 1,2,3,...
+- The `INDEX` must be a positive integer 1,2,3,...

 Example: mark 1
 ```